 To receive webhook notifications, you will need to pre-configure and host endpoints for each of the webhooks you wish to receive.
 After setting up the endpoints, contact API Support or your client success manager with details of the endpoints and the events you wish to receive.
 PEX will then begin issuing HTTPS POST requests to your endpoints with information about the event.

-PEX support TLS 1.1 and higher versions.
-PEX does NOT support TLS 1.0
+PEX support TLS 1.2 and higher versions.
+PEX does NOT support TLS 1.0 and 1.1

 PEX sends 3 types of webhooks: Card Network Transaction, Card Status Change, and Card Shipment.